-84. PABs will not proceed to confirm progress or determine classification whilst an allegation of academic misconduct is outstanding in relation to a student.
-However, candidates must be considered to enable any resits/sits to be offered and to enable the candidate to be considered by a virtual PAB if necessary, once the outcome of the misconduct process is known.
+83. PABs will not proceed to confirm progress or determine classification whilst an allegation of academic misconduct is outstanding in relation to a student.
+However, candidates must be considered to enable any resits/sits to be offered on other modules with the candidate reconsidered by a virtual PAB, if necessary, once the outcome of the misconduct process is known.